jevakallio/git-notify/README.md

 ## What is git-notify?

 Sometimes you need to communicate changes to other developers on your project.
-In a small team, a Slack message will probably do, but in larger teams and distributed organizations (such as open source projects), reaching everyone can be a pain.
+In a small team, a Slack message works okay, but in larger teams and distributed organizations (such as open source projects), reaching everyone can be a pain.

 `git-notify` allows you to inject announcements into your git commit messages, and display them to other developers: